preetichaudhary-it/expense-tracker/README.md

-# Expense Tracker
+# DailySpend - Expense Tracker

-A simple and beginner-friendly Expense Tracker web application built using HTML, CSS, and JavaScript.
+DailySpend is a simple and beginner-friendly Expense Tracker web application to track income and daily expenses built using HTML, CSS, and JavaScript.

 ## Features